ArbiterGames/documentation/source/index.md

-id | string | Unique identifier for this tournament. buy_in | string | The buy in (aka bet size) in Arbiter credits for this tournament. balance | string | The current balance of this tournament. users | array | The User IDs of users who have successfully placed a bet in this tournament.
+id | string | Unique identifier for this tournament. buy_in | string | The buy in (aka bet size) in Arbiter credits for this tournament. balance | string | The current balance of this tournament. users | array | Array of dictionaries of each user that has successfully bought in to this tournament.
+Each dictionary has the user's ID and the score reported by your server for each user in this tournament.

 ## List